 For a night out, the Flats East Bank is an easy one-stop venue for dining and entertainment.
 The renovated district is one of the most popular areas in the city, so restaurant reservations are recommended.

-9 Maumee Bay
+9. Maumee Bay

 For time away that includes the shores of Lake Erie, hiking, birding, biking, and s'mores by the campfire, Maumee Bay in northwest Ohio makes for a full weekend.
-Just outside of Toledo, the Maumee Bay area has a diverse ecosystem and a wide range of things to do, including time on Lake Erie.
+Just outside of Toledo, the Maumee Bay area has a diverse ecosystem and a wide range of things to do, including spending time on Lake Erie.

 Maumee Bay sits along the Lake Erie Birding Trail, so take your binoculars to spot eagles and songbirds.
 One of the most popular times to visit is during the Biggest Week in American Birding each spring, when hundreds of birders and photographers come to see the tiny warblers on their migration path.

 One of the most unique cities you can visit for a weekend getaway is in the tiny northern town of Peninsula within the Cuyahoga Valley National Park.
-The quaint community has shops featuring the work of local artisans and quaint B&Bs that make the stay a peaceful one, whether you are looking for a romantic getaway or solitude.
+This quaint community has shops featuring the work of local artisans and quaint B&Bs that make the stay a peaceful one, whether you are looking for a romantic getaway or solitude.

 The Cuyahoga Valley Scenic Railroad is an enjoyable day out to view the national park by train.
 For a special occasion, you can book a trip on one of the themed train excursions that change throughout the year.

-11 New Plymouth Ravenwood Castle
+11. New Plymouth Ravenwood Castle

 While New Plymouth is not on many destination searches, it's one of the best-kept secrets in Ohio because of the medieval Ravenwood Castle.
 This is one of the most unique romantic getaways in the state.

 Address: 65666 Bethel Road, New Plymouth, Ohio

-Geneva-on-the-Lake is a throwback to the time when vacations were made up of simple pleasures like arcades, ferris wheels, and diner foods.
+Geneva-on-the-Lake is a throwback to the time when vacations were made up of simple pleasures, like arcades, Ferris wheels, and diner foods.
 Along the one-mile strip through town, many of these notions have not changed from when the resort community was in its heyday in the early 1900s.

 What is billed as Ohio's first summer resort is ideal for a weekend getaway, because everything is so close and it offers a perfect mix of activities and opportunities to relax and enjoy a Lake Erie sunset.